aiidateam/aiida-core/docs/source/examples/structure_tutorial.rst

 ----------------

-This section contains an example of how you can use the :py:class:`~aiida.orm.data.structure.StructureData` object to create complex crystals.
+This section contains an example of how you can use the :py:class:`~aiida.orm.node.data.structure.StructureData` object to create complex crystals.

-With the :py:class:`~aiida.orm.data.structure.StructureData` class we did not try to have a full set of features to manipulate crystal structures.
+With the :py:class:`~aiida.orm.node.data.structure.StructureData` class we did not try to have a full set of features to manipulate crystal structures.
 Indeed, other libraries such as `ASE <https://wiki.fysik.dtu.dk/ase/>`_ exist, and we simply provide easy